aydanurakca/Basic-Plant-Watering-System/README.md

 A counter is used to reduce the number of engine starts to avoid over-watering the plant.

+Each result of the calculations are displayed on the Serial Port Screen.

 # Circuit Elements
 The basic circuit elements that are used in the Basic Plant Watering System.
 * Breadboard